Mint and configure tokens and accounts.

 NEAR uses a variation of the "Proof-of-Stake" (PoS) consensus mechanism that is based on two rounds of consensus, where a block is considered finalized when it has received the first communication round.

-In Polkadot’s “Nominated-Proof-of-Stake” (NPoS), each node delegates stake across 16 validators, among which the stake is divided equally.
+In Polkadot’s “Nominated-Proof-of-Stake” (NPoS), each node delegates stake across 16 consensus nodes, among which the stake is divided equally.

-Solana combines "Proof-of-History" (PoH) and "Proof-of-Stake" (PoS) consensus mechanisms, where the former processes transactions and the latter validates them.
+Solana combines "Proof-of-History" (PoH) and "Proof-of-Stake" (PoS) consensus mechanisms, where the former processes transactions and the latter processes them.

-In Tezos’ “Liquid-Proof-of-Stake” (LPoS) consensus mechanism, token holders delegate their validation rights to other token holders (called validators) without transferring ownership of their tokens.
+In Tezos’ “Liquid-Proof-of-Stake” (LPoS) consensus mechanism, token holders delegate their processing rights to other token holders (called consensus nodes) without transferring ownership of their tokens.